aviatesk/JET.jl/README.md

 ### TODOs

+- sequential virtual process, instead of batch-based virtual process; will handle overwriting of function, correctly
-- support `module` expressions, profiling on a package (without actual loading)
+- support `module` expressions, profiling on a package (without actual loading, i.e. without Revise.jl integration)
-- more reports
-  * more correct error reports in general
+- more accurate error reports
+  * built-in function calls
   * report some cases of `throw`, e.g. `rand('1')::ArgumentError("Sampler for this object is not defined")`
 - balance between Julia's inference approach and error profiling ?
   - Julia's type inference allows abstract type (like `Any`) to slip into the inference process by various heuristics, in order to ensure its termination and obtain the performance
   - but this is somewhat unideal in the context of bug reports, since the stance would be _"better safe than sorry"_, meaning we ideally want to find all the possible errors while revealing some uncertainty Julia's inference accepts
-- report performance pitfalls ?
+- report performance pitfalls